Estimated reading time: 3 minutes

 However, a strong economy also means the possibility of interest rate hikes by the Federal Reserve.
-This is done to help manage inflation and boost spending.
-When interest rates climb, so too does the cost of borrowing capital.
-If you are wondering how to deal with rising interest rates, this Balboa Capital article can help.
+Rate hikes are made to help manage inflation and boost spending.
+Unfortunately, when interest rates climb, so does the cost of borrowing capital.
+If you wonder how to deal with rising interest rates, this Balboa Capital blog article can help.

-Get a fixed rate business loan.
+Get a fixed-rate business loan.

-When applying for a small business loan, you will have two loan options presented to you: fixed rate and variable rate.
-If you opt for the fixed rate loan, you will not need to worry about your monthly loan payment increasing.
-You will pay the same amount each month throughout the life of your loan, which helps you better manage your cash flow.
-That might not be the case if you choose a variable rate loan, which is also referred to as an adjustable-rate loan.
+When applying for a small business loan, you will have two loan options: fixed and variable rates.
+If you opt for a fixed-rate loan, you will not need to worry about your monthly loan payment increasing.
+Instead, you will pay the same monthly amount throughout your loan, which helps you better manage your cash flow.
+However, that might not be the case if you choose a variable rate loan, also referred to as an adjustable-rate loan.

 Refinance a variable rate business loan.

-Consider raising your prices.
+Consider raising your prices when interest rates rise.